Skip to content

 The ‘Blue Economy’ Concept According to Ocean Solutions CEO M. Zulficar Mochtar

-MARITIMEPOSTS.COM – The Founder of maritime consulting organization Ocean Solutions Indonesia (OSI), M. Zulficar Mochtar, […]
+MARITIMEPOSTS.COM – The Founder of maritime consulting organization Ocean Solutions […]

 Maritime Fightersdenun22.03.202623.03.2026